 People used to use pay phones

-If you were out and about and needed to make a call, you’d use a pay-phone on the street.
-These are still dotted around in some towns and cities but are rarely used.
+If you were out and needed to make a call, you’d use a pay-phone on the street.
+These are still dotted around in some towns and cities, mostly unused or converted into book exchanges.

 How did people entertain themselves before the internet?